Early Mornings, Phone Calls and Rugby Balls

 My First Week as an Intern at the Award Winning Holyrood PR

-I always thought leaving home would be daunting, especially moving city, but thanks to an internship at Scottish PR agency Holyrood Partnership, I’ve overcome this and many other intimidating prospects.
+I ALWAYS thought leaving home would be daunting, especially moving city, but thanks to an internship at Scottish PR agency Holyrood PR, I’ve overcome this and many other intimidating prospects.

 I’m only one week in to this month long stint and already I’ve learnt a whole new list of skills on web, video and PR, while also getting a glimpse into the future career I have chosen.